PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ## 10. Integration of the supplied python program examples

 >[!Note]
->We have two defrent programs to the selection.
-One of them can is a pure people counter with a graphical user interface (Version 3).
-The other is a through way counter with a graphical user interface as well (Version 4).
-Both programs can be found in the table at the top of this repository.
+>We greate a graphical python program for this application.
+This graphical Python program displays recognized people and counts them.
+The program can be found in the table at the top of this repository.

 ### 10.1 Work with USB-stick
 >[!Note]